 So if you are looking for editing gigs, just type in “editing” at the top, and all matters related to that will immediately show up.
 When using Fiverr for book creation purposes, the categories that you are likely to use are cover design, illustrations, editing, proofreading, and more!

-From the home page, to navigating the categories, Fiverr makes using their platform seem like a breeze!
+From the home page to navigating the categories, Fiverr makes using their platform seem like a breeze!
 Will using their service be just as easy as finding what you’re looking for?
 Let’s now dive into how to use their services for the betterment of your book and find out.

 Narrowing Your Options on Fiverr

 Now that I’ve explained what Fiverr is and what they offer let’s talk about getting what you need from this online platform.
-Now for someone like me, when writing a book or even a blog post I make a lot of grammatical errors, spelling mistakes, and my first draft is always a ROUGH first draft.
+Now for someone like me, when writing a book or even a blog post I make a lot of grammatical errors, and spelling mistakes and my first draft is always a ROUGH first draft.
 So I would personally start by using Fiverr for their editing gigs.

 Getting a fresh pair of eyes on a draft is always the way to go because no doubt they will catch what you missed, and offer a different perspective that can be helpful in the long run.
 After navigating through their gigs and finding their editing section, Fiverr will give you a long list of sellers.

 This screenshot only shows the first four sellers, but do not fret there are so many sellers to choose from.
 Seriously, there are multiple pages with sellers.
-But the real reason why I’m showing you this screenshot is because at the top they have sorting options for you to choose from and narrow down the selection that best fits you.
+But the real reason why I’m showing you this screenshot is that at the top they have sorting options for you to choose from and narrow down the selection that best fits you.

 For example, say you are on a budget, and you know the only money you can dish out right now is about $60-100 dollars, you can set that budget and it will automatically give you sellers within that budget.